Mattress Guide

 Head Mattress Buyer, Furniture Fair

 Daniels works directly with mattress manufacturers and Furniture Fair's sleep specialists to evaluate emerging sleep technologies and product quality.
+He has helped train sleep consultants across all 12 Furniture Fair locations in Ohio, Kentucky, and Indiana.

 Hybrid Mattress Pros